 The University of Michigan Thoracic Surgery Residency Program is regarded as one of the finest in the nation.
-The goal of the Program is to produce residents who are competent and safe for the independent practice of cardiothoracic surgery.
-Since its inception, the University of Michigan Thoracic Surgery Residency has emphasized balance in exposure to all aspects of this specialty - adult and pediatric cardiac surgery and general thoracic surgery.
-This has been achieved through four months block rotations in which the residents are able to immerse themselves and focus their attention upon individual subspecialties.
+The goal of the Program is to graduate surgeons who are competent and safe for the independent practice of cardiothoracic surgery.
+Since its inception, the University of Michigan Thoracic Surgery Residency has emphasized balance in exposure to all aspects of this specialty - adult and pediatric cardiac surgery and general thoracic surgery, with education provided during a two-year ACGME-approved subspecialty residency.

-It has always been the goal of the Thoracic Surgery Residency Program at the University of Michigan to produce the very finest, well rounded, academically-inclined thoracic surgeons in the world.
-As such, we made the difficult decision to change from a program of 3 residents to 2 residents, one General Thoracic and one Cardiothoracic.
-This decision was made after countless hours of discussion and deliberation, reviewing the pros and cons of changing the residency, which are far beyond the scope of this introduction.
-However, the final decision to decrease the size of the residency was made entirely on the basis of what was felt to be optimal for resident education.
-Amongst the primary reasons for the decrease was that it will allow us to focus our resources on fewer residents, leading to a more concentrated experience.
+It has always been the goal of the Thoracic Surgery Residency Program at the University of Michigan to produce outstanding, well-rounded and academically-inclined thoracic surgeons.
+As such, the complement of residents was reduced from a program of 3 residents to 2 residents annually, typically tracking one each in either General Thoracic Cardiothoracic Surgery.
+This decision was made after considerable deliberation, entirely on the basis of what was felt to be optimal for resident education.
+Below is a sample rotation schedule.

-In addition to the operative experience, during the first year of residency, three weeks are committed to the "Core Curriculum".
-During their Core Curriculum rotations, the residents are freed from clinical responsibilities on their thoracic surgery rotations and spend several days with faculty from other departments and division gaining exposure to the ancillary fields which impact so greatly upon the specialty of cardiothoracic surgery:
+In addition to the operative experience, during the first year of fellowship, three weeks are committed to the "Core Curriculum."
+During Core Curriculum rotations, each fellow is freed from clinical responsibilities on his/her thoracic surgery rotation to spend several days with faculty from other departments and division gaining exposure to the ancillary fields which impact so greatly upon the specialty of cardiothoracic surgery:

 Thoracic Surgery Core Curriculum

 (Offered During First Year of Training)